softsilverwind/softsilverwind.github.io/_posts/2019-01-11-Rust-Linked-Lists.md

 }
 ```

-The most interesting method is the split/merge.
+The most interesting method is split/merge.
 Unfortunately, we have to be conservative here.
 When we merge a list into another, we have to invalidate *all* indices of the second list.
 If you can find a more clever invalidation scheme, I will be glad to hear it.

 How do we invalidate all indices you may ask?
 Easier done than said.
 We change the list_id of the second list into a new random uuid!

 Implementation is left to the reader :)

+The final issue is the garbage collection of the reclaims vector.
+Unfortunately, the only answer I can think of is a `shrink_to_fit` implementation which invalidates all indices (using the new uuid trick).
+An alternative method could take a list of mutable indices as an argument and update the list_id of indices that can be kept valid.
+I don't think it is possible to reference count the indices, since it is not guaranteed that an index will always live longer than the collection, hence the Drop implementation has to (and cannot) check if the counter exists or not.

 So, if I have not done a grave error somewhere, the only source of unsafety is uuid clash.
 It might happen, right?
 Well, there is a huge safeguard.
 Unless the uuid generator is predictable, there is a big difference between a code that works 99.9999% of the time and has a security issue 0.0001% of the time and a code that has a security issue 0.0001% of the time and *panics* 99.9999% of the time.
 And uuids have many more 9s.
 After all, if someone does not notice trillions of panics, maybe he deserves to be hacked... :)